newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/non-life-hazard-use-registration.md

 webflowType: "business-license"
 licenseCertificationClassification: ""
 summaryDescriptionMd: >-
-  "A Non-Life Hazard Use business does not pose a higher risk to human life during fires and other emergencies.
+  A Non-Life Hazard Use business does not pose a higher risk to human life during fires and other emergencies.
 This classification ensures your building or space has the right fire safety measures in place based on how it’s used.
   A fire inspector will let you know if your business needs to be registered as a Non-Life Hazard Use with the state Division of Fire Safety or local fire prevention office.
-You must register to operate your business."
+You must register to operate your business.
 ---

 A Non-Life Hazard Use business does not pose a higher risk to human life during